 For a reliable, reasonably powerful cooking solution on a budget, you might not have to look any further than the Coleman Classic.
 This neat and efficient little stove may not have any of the thrills and frills of more expensive models, but nonetheless boasts two burners, an effective wind shield and has made many a happy-camper over the years.
-While lagging far behind the Everest and Stansport in most attributes, compared to other budget options such as the Coleman Butane Instastart, the Classic offers a slightly sturdier construction and that potentially-important second burner.
+While lagging far behind the Everest in most attributes, compared to other budget options such as the Coleman Butane Instastart, the Classic offers a slightly sturdier construction and that potentially-important second burner.

 - 2 x 10,000 BTU burners

 - Good value for money

 - Good wind shield

 - Match ignition

 First impressions reveal the Instastart to be, poor thing, something of the runt of the Coleman litter.
 On closer inspection, however, this tidy, lightweight, solid little stove has really quite a lot going for it – and all for the price of a pizza (with a few extra toppings, maybe).
 The Instastart has only one burner, and at that a fairly weak one (7,650 BTUs).
 But at 4lbs 11oz and being far more compact than 2-burner competitors, this easy-to-use and auto-igniting little gem is about the best one or two-person tabletop stove you can get your hands on.
 It might not win you the campsite cooking competition, but this tidy little stove will allow you a smug smirk as you watch your neighbours try to load their weighty, huge appliances back into their tents or cars when the rain comes or heading back home.

 - Single burner

 - No wind shield